-Customer Experience Management (CXM) is positively trending within the CRM industry and has become an organizational mandate by business leaders.
+Customer Experience Management (CXM) continues to trend within the CRM industry and has become an organizational mandate by business leaders.
 An IBM Global CEO Study performed about a year ago noted that "getting closer to customers" was the #1 priority for CEOs over the next 5 years.
-So it shouldn't be a surprise that CRM and enterprise software vendors are taking note and positioning business software products to facilitate this business strategy.
+So it shouldn't be a surprise that CRM and enterprise software vendors are taking note and positioning business applications to facilitate this business strategy.

 In prior posts I've discussed the factors driving a CRM to CXM transition and also shared some thoughts and analysis regarding the Oracle CX push and new product announcements.